Double V campaign: Response in Detroit

-Upon the campaign's launch, African Americans in Detroit were the trailblazers for action in the United States.
+Upon the campaign's launch, African Americans in Detroit led efforts to advance the Double V Campaign in the United States.
 After the March on Washington Movement, headed by A. Philip Randolph, built momentum behind the Double V Campaign by staging large meetings and protests to win democratic freedoms for Black Americans during the war, communities in Detroit, Michigan, stepped up.
 Working closely with both the March on Washington Movement and the National Negro Congress, African Americans in Detroit learned and utilized mass demonstrations to advocate for changes in race relations, specifically within the Congress of Industrial Organizations and United Auto Workers.
-In addition to seeking out help from labor unions, Black employees at the Dodge manufacturing plants in Detroit protested against the unfair upward mobility of unskilled White employees to higher-skilled and better-paying jobs within the war production industry than their Black counterparts.
+In addition to seeking out help from labor unions, Black employees at the Dodge manufacturing plants in Detroit protested against unfair upward mobility of unskilled White employees to higher-skilled and better-paying jobs within the war production industry than their Black counterparts.
 Protests, walkouts, and other production-stopping tactics against the Dodge-Chrysler industry proved successful when the Office of Production Management stepped in, which made way for Black employees to be promoted to skilled labor in tank and defense production at the Chrysler production plants.
 These wins within the CIO-UAW and Dodge were the first of many surrounding the upward mobility of Black people in the workforce and involvement in the war effort in Detroit.
 With the objective of the Double V Campaign in mind, Black Detroit went on to demand change within Packard Motor Company.
 The long and drawn-out fight for change at Packard led to a lot of political discontent regarding strategy, ideology, and race relations within both the workers' union and the Detroit area that eventually culminated in the 1943 Detroit race riot.
 Although this riot was the beginning of the end of the efforts in Detroit, the city was still able to make a lasting impact and contribution to the goals of the Double V Campaign, specifically by fighting for victory at home.